 - For market applications, EFSA validates/checks the completeness of the application and may request more scientific information from the applicant.

-The mandate is then assigned to one of EFSA’s Scientific Panels or its Scientific Committee and made available in the Register of Questions.
+The mandate is then assigned to one of EFSA’s Scientific Panels or its Scientific Committee and made available on the OpenEFSA portal.

 EFSA usually sets up a Working Group of experts to carry out the risk assessment.